Mazda Familia: First generation (1963)

 A new Familia 1000 coupé arrived in November 1965, with a 985 cc SOHC "PC" engine, and was joined by the larger Mazda Luce in 1966.
 Around the same time, the 800 engine was upgraded, adding three horsepower.
-As a number of new 1-liter vehicles were introduced by Mazda's competitors, another 987 cc OHV engine (PB) appeared in January 1967, powering new 1000 sedan and van versions.
-The 1-liter sedans and vans are recognizable by their broader, rounded-off rectangular headlights.
-Production of the sedan continued until November 1967, while the van versions continued until they were replaced in February 1968.
+As a number of new 1-litre vehicles were introduced by Mazda's competitors, another 987 cc OHV engine (PB) appeared in January 1967, powering new 1000 saloon and van versions.
+The 1-litre saloons and vans are recognizable by their broader, rounded-off rectangular headlights.
+Production of the saloon continued until November 1967, while the van versions continued until they were replaced in February 1968.

-Around 400,000 of the first Familias were built, 130,473 of which were sedans and coupés.
+Around 400,000 of the first Familias were built, 130,473 of which were saloons and coupés.
 Around 10,000 of the first generation Familias were exported, mainly to Australia and Oceania.